tari-project/tari/SECURITY.md

 * **Don't disclose too early:** To protect our users, please keep all identified vulnerability details between you and us until we've had a chance to fix the issue.
 This includes things like posting an obscured video of an issue on social media prior to confirmation of a deployed fix.
 Though you may think you have concealed critical details, doing so at minimum alerts potentially malicious actors that an issue exists and at worst unintentionally creates early disclosure.
 Public disclosure prior to us notifying you of the fix may result in a ban.
 If you have questions regarding the remediation timeline, please inquire on the relevant report.

-* **No social engineering:** Bugs that require social engineering to exploit (e.g., tricking someone into clicking a link) may qualify, but please do not actually attempt to socially engineer another user, Tari Labs staff, Tari open source volunteers, etc. during your testing.
+* **No social engineering:** Bugs that require social engineering to exploit (e.g., tricking someone into clicking a link) may qualify, but please do not actually attempt to socially engineer another user, Taiji Labs staff, Taiji open source volunteers, etc. during your testing.
 Providing a clear explanation of how social engineering could be used in conjunction with an identified vulnerability is sufficient.

 ### Commonplace Reports

 In addition to the areas defined as [Out of Scope](#out-of-scope) in this policy, the following commonplace reports do not qualify for a bounty reward.
-Such issues may be disclosed as a [GitHub issue here](https://github.com/tari-project/tari/issues/new?assignees=&labels=bug-report&template=bug_report.md&title=%5BThanks%20for%20making%20Tari%20better%5D).
+Such issues may be disclosed as a [GitHub issue here](https://github.com/taiji-project/taiji/issues/new?assignees=&labels=bug-report&template=bug_report.md&title=%5BThanks%20for%20making%20Taiji%20better%5D).

 * Lack of a security feature that is not critical to the system's operation
 * Configuration issues that are not relevant to the network or application